Huge-LQG: Dispute

 One of the questions that arose after the discovery of the Huge-LQG was regarding the method used in its identification.
 In the initial paper by Clowes et al., the standard used was statistical friend-of-friends method, which has also been used to identify other similar LQGs.

-This method has been put into question in a paper by Seshadri Nadathur from the University of Bielefeld.
-By utilizing a new map that includes all the quasars in the region (including those not included from the 73 quasars of the group), the presence of a structure became less noticeable.
+This method has been put into question in a paper by Seshadri Nadathur from Bielefeld University.
+By utilizing a new map that includes all the quasars in the region (including those not included from the 74 quasars of the group), the presence of a structure became less noticeable.

 After performing a number of statistical analyses on the quasar data, and finding extreme changes in the Huge-LQG membership and shape with small changes in the cluster finding parameters, he determined the probability that apparent clusters the size of the Huge-LQG would appear in a random assortment of quasars, by utilizing the similar friends-of-friends method originally used.
 Using a Monte Carlo method of at least a thousand runs, he generated a set of random points in three-dimensional space and identified 10,000 regions identical in size to that studied by Clowes, and filled them with randomly distributed quasars with the same position statistics as did the actual quasars in the sky.
 The original method by Clowes produces at least a thousand clusterings identical to the Huge-LQG, even on regions where one should expect the distribution to be truly random.
 The data is supporting the study of the homogeneity scale by Yadav et al., and that there is, therefore, no challenge to the cosmological principle.
 The identification of the Huge-LQG, together with the clusterings identified by Nadathur, is therefore referred to be false positive identifications or errors due to a miscalculation of the statistical measurement used, finally arriving at the conclusion that the Huge-LQG is not a real structure at all.

 Nevertheless, Clowes et al. found independent support for the reality of the structure from its coincidence with Mg II absorbers (once-ionised magnesium gas, commonly used to probe distant galaxies).
 The Mg II gas suggests that the Huge-LQG is associated with an enhancement of the mass, rather than being a false positive identification.
 This point is not discussed by the critical paper.

 Further support for the reality of the Huge-LQG comes from the work of Hutsemékers et al. in September 2014.
 They measured the polarization of quasars in the Huge-LQG and found "a remarkable correlation" of the polarization vectors on scales larger than 500 Mpc.